All Episodes

 There's an effort out there to convince as many people as possible that overturning and repealing health care was not what this election was about when it most definitely was.

-It's clear, Mr. Limbaugh that the American people simply do not like the tithe of government, they like the deficit spending and they want to reduce.
+It's clear, Mr. Limbaugh, that the American people simply do not like the size of government.

 They are inexorably linked.

-Grassly conceded that Senate Republicans don't have the 60 votes necessary to force through a full repeal.
+Speaking to Iowa radio station KCIM, Grassley conceded that Senate Republicans don't have the 60 votes necessary to force through a full repeal.

-But here it is a headline.
+It's a non-story, but here it is a headline.

-The Hill trying to make everybody depressed think the Senate is selling you out, Senate Republicans selling you out, trying to make Grassley look like a rhino giving up already.
+The Hill trying to make everybody depressed, think the Senate is selling you out, Senate Republicans selling you out, trying to make Grassley look like a rhino giving up already.

-Grassley Health repeal will die in nonstory.
+Grassley health repeal will die.

 We didn't win the Senate.